 - Reduce the availability of small-lot, affordable single family homes for individual and family home ownership; and

 - Provide a powerful incentive for large, private equity-backed corporate developers to buy up Bloomington homes for conversion to rental properties…

 …all while failing to address the city’s stated priority of increasing the stock of affordable housing (explicitly including home ownership opportunities).

-The Mayor and Council are aggressively pursuing the zoning change over the continuing objections of citizens.
-Those objections have not changed since the rejection of the original upzoning amendment, either in substance or in fervency of opposition.
-What has changed is the composition of the City Council, which now includes new members who are ideological advocates for densification.
-The Mayor, emboldened by the impression that he now has the votes on the Council to pass a new amendment, is proceeding (with Mitch McConnell-like arrogance) to impose densification over the will of Bloomington’s citizens.
+The Mayor and Council aggressively pursued the zoning change over the continuing objections of citizens.
+Those objections had not changed since the rejection of the original upzoning amendment, either in substance or in fervency of opposition.
+What had changed is the composition of the City Council, which now includes new members who are ideological advocates for densification.
+The Mayor proceeded (with Mitch McConnell-like arrogance) to impose densification over the will of Bloomington’s citizens.

 Bloomington’s Dissident Democrats have consistently opposed the upzoning and other measures aimed at housing deregulation in the city, and will oppose any candidates who worked to bring Bloomington’s upzoning about in 2023, in the next citywide election.